tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 ## Mainframes and supercomputers

-* Connecting one main computer via dumb terminals (hey were simply remote interfaces to the 'real' computer system.
-This was also an early form of networked computing infrastructure.) and allow users to use hos computers are called main frames
+* Connecting one main computer via dumb terminals (they were simply remote interfaces to the 'real' computer system.
+This was also an early form of networked computing infrastructure.) and allow users to use host computers are called main frames
     * Any user could run their application and perform a task right at their desk.
 In order to give the impression that everyone had equal access, the concept of time-slicing was utilised.